mustafamusse/Randoop-tutorial/randoof-tutorial/finish.md

 - Why tests in software developement are useful
 - How to generate tests using randoop

-Why testing is important in DevOps
+## Using test automation
-Using test automation, DevOps can: Use test cases to detect bugs and save time.
+DevOps can use test cases to detect bugs and save time.
 Unlike manual testing, automatic test cases make testing faster, which means you can deploy products to market more quickly.
 Use software programs to test applications and minimize the chance of human error.

+## Conclusion
 Writing tests is important, but difficult and time-consuming.
 Randoop automatically generates unit tests for Java classes.
 Randoop has had many successful applications, especially with library classes (such as java.util).
 Randoop is used at companies like ABB and Microsoft, and on open-source projects.